filecoin-project/notary-governance/.github/ISSUE_TEMPLATE/ldn-application-exception.md

 - [ ] No

 ### Which SPs will you/the data owner be working with to store the data?
+_If all the SPs have not been chosen at the time of issue submission, feel free to edit and update the form as they are chosen.
+If you need support on finding reputable SPs, please check out filgram.io, filrep.io, plus.fil.org/miners, or Filecoin Slack channels: #fil-plus, #fil-deal-market_

 | SP ID | SP org | SP region |
 | --- | --- | --- |